 So, not only is it impossible to provide a simple one-size-fits-all (or even most) answer to the question, “How much can a half-ton truck tow?” but it’s also nearly impossible to evaluate the highest tow rating and max payload on any given truck without knowing the intricate details of that specific truck.

-NOTE: Regular readers of this blog (and followers of the RVgeeks YouTube channel) already know that we have a brand-new pickup truck and a new towable RV on order.
-We’ll reveal here now, for the first time, that the truck we’ve ordered is a 2024 GMC Sierra 1500.
-The reason we’re so up-to-date on the tricky process of ordering a truck to meet very specific towing needs is that we’ve just been through it (with “it” being the wringer!) 😂 Keep reading for more details.
+NOTE: Regular readers of this blog (and followers of the RVgeeks YouTube channel) know that we now have a pickup truck and a towable RV.
+For our purposes, we chose a 2024 GMC Sierra 1500.
+The reason we’re so up-to-date on the tricky process of ordering a truck to meet very specific towing needs is that we’ve been through it ourselves, (with “it” being the wringer!) 😂 Keep reading for more details.

 With all of these factors and challenges in mind, let’s take a look at some of the best 2024 half-ton trucks for towing an RV safely and securely.